Free shipping in the Netherlands & Belgium from €75*

 The importance of the second fermentation

-During the second fermentation, your kombucha tea is flavored (usually with fruit), bottled in a sealed container, and left to ferment for about 2-4 days at room temperature to create carbonation.
-The second fermentation takes place in a sealed container, trapping the carbonation in the fermented tea as it continues to ferment.
+During the second fermentation, your kombucha tea is flavored (usually with fruit), bottled in sealable bottles, and left to ferment for about 2-4 days at room temperature to create carbonation.
+By storing the kombucha in sealable bottles, you stop the fermentation at the desired point and maintain optimal flavor.
+The second fermentation takes place in a sealed container, which traps the carbonation in the fermented tea as it continues to ferment.

 So use a container that can withstand pressure.
 Bottles with a swing top are ideal!